GraphQLGuide/book/text/understanding-graphql/querying-a-set-of-data.md

+---
+title: Querying a set of data
+---

 # Querying a set of data

 If we want to expand our REST API to allow for querying all of the users in our database, we need to add a new endpoint: